-Trump rages, McConnell says 'no choice' on Senate trial if House moves to impeach

-WASHINGTON (Reuters) - U.S. President Donald Trump raged about the impeachment inquiry he faces in Congress and the Republican leader of the U.S. Senate said on Monday that he would have “no choice” but to allow a trial if the House of Representatives decides to impeach the president.
+U.S. House impeachment probe intensifies as Trump rages about inquiry

+Three House committees said a subpoena for documents had been sent to Trump’s lawyer Rudy Giuliani.
+The former New York mayor had said on television he asked the government of Ukraine to “target” former Vice President Joe Biden, who is seeking the Democratic nomination to run against Trump in the 2020 election.

+Giuliani said in a tweet the subpoena raised legal issues including attorney-client privilege.
+“It will be given appropriate consideration,” he added.

+The Democratic-led House initiated an impeachment inquiry against Trump last week after a whistleblower report raised concerns that Trump tried to leverage nearly $400 million in U.S. aid in exchange for investigating Biden from Ukraine’s leader in July.

+U.S. Secretary of State Mike Pompeo took part in the July 25 phone call between Trump and Ukrainian President Volodymyr Zelenskiy in which the matter was discussed, the Wall Street Journal reported, something likely to draw the attention of House investigators.

+The New York Times reported that Trump had sought the help of another world leader, Prime Minister Scott Morrison of Australia, with a U.S. Justice Department probe into the origins of what became Special Counsel Robert Mueller’s investigation into Russian interference in the 2016 election.

+In a recent telephone call, Trump asked Morrison to assist Attorney General William Barr with the probe, which Trump hopes will discredit Mueller’s now-closed investigation, the Times reported.

+A Sept.
+26-30 Reuters/Ipsos opinion poll found that 45% of American adults believed Trump “should be impeached,” compared with 37% in a similar poll that ran last week.
+Forty-one percent said Trump should not be impeached and 15% said they “don’t know.”

-Senator Mitch McConnell appeared to put to rest speculation that he would use his position to derail any impeachment effort by the Democratic-led House by avoiding a trial at all.
+Republican Senate Majority Leader Mitch McConnell appeared on Monday to put to rest speculation he would use his position to derail any impeachment effort by the Democratic-led House by avoiding a trial at all.
 The Republicans control the Senate and have been largely muted about the allegations and inquiries into fellow-Republican Trump.

-The House initiated an impeachment inquiry against Trump last week after a whistleblower report raised concerns that Trump tried to leverage nearly $400 million in U.S. aid in exchange for a political favor from Ukraine’s leader in July.

-Three House committees on Monday said a subpoena for documents had been sent to Trump’s lawyer Rudy Giuliani.
-Giuliani, a former New York mayor, had said on television that he asked the government of Ukraine to “target” former Vice President Joe Biden, who is a potential Democratic candidate to run against Trump in the 2020 election.

-U.S. Secretary of State Mike Pompeo took part in the July 25 phone call between Trump and Ukrainian President Volodymyr Zelenskiy, the Wall Street Journal reported, something also likely to draw the attention of House investigators.

-If the House approves bringing charges, known as “articles of impeachment,” against a president the process moves to the Senate which has a trial.
+If the House approves bringing charges, known as “articles of impeachment,” against a president, the process moves to the Senate, where there would be a trial.

 “I would have no choice but to take it up,” McConnell told CNBC.
 “Under the Senate rules, we are required to take it up if the House does go down that path.
-“The Senate impeachment rules are very clear,” McConnell said.
+“The Senate impeachment rules are very clear.”

-A Sept.
-26-30 Reuters/Ipsos opinion poll found that 45% of American adults believe Trump “should be impeached,” compared with 37% in a similar poll that ran last week.
-41% said that Trump should not be impeached and 15% said they “don’t know.”

-Trump spent much of the day directing his ire at the Democrat leading the inquiry, suggesting on Twitter that congressman Adam Schiff, chairman of the House Intelligence Committee, should be arrested for “treason.”
+Trump spent much of the day directing his ire at the Democrat leading the House inquiry, suggesting on Twitter that U.S. Representative Adam Schiff, chairman of the House Intelligence Committee, should be arrested for “treason.”

 “Adam Schiff made up a phony call and he read it to Congress and he read it to the people of the United States and it’s a disgrace,” Trump said.

-In those comments, Schiff says the call to Zelenskiy “reads like a classic organized crime shakedown” and parodies the president’s remarks.
+In those comments, Schiff said the call to Zelenskiy “reads like a classic organized crime shakedown” and parodied the president’s remarks.

 A spokesman for Schiff did not respond to a request for comment on Trump’s remarks.